 How do you read these verses in Scripture?
 Is God so angry at mankind that He violently destroys them with a flood like a tyrannical dictator?
 Do you read the word “repenteth” as God regretting ever creating mankind?
 Well, instead of wading in the shallow end, let’s dive a little deeper into the water.

 “I will destroy.”
 What exactly does this mean when God says this phrase?
 Can a God of love ever be the direct cause of destruction?
-John writes that “God is love.”
-(1 John 4:8).
+John writes that “God is love” (1 John 4:8).
 Paul writes, “Love never does anything that is harmful to its neighbor [any other being].
-Therefore, love is the fulfillment of the Law.”
-(Romans 13:10, ISV).
+Therefore, love is the fulfillment of the Law” (Romans 13:10).
 Since God is love, and love never does anything harmful to others, then God does not ever harm others.
 So, when God says “I will destroy”, it must mean something different than our preconceived ideas want to think.

 Commenting on 2 Chronicles 25:16 which says, “… I know that God hath determined to destroy thee …”, Robert Young, described this particular idiom as “… the well-known scripture idiom whereby what God allows he is said to do.”
 (Young, Robert, 1868, A Commentary on the Holy Bible, as Literally and Idiomatically Translated out of the Original Languages, p.
 315).

-Commenting on 1 Kings 22:23 which says, “… behold, the LORD hath put a lying spirit in the mouth of all these thy prophets …”, Adam Clarke uses this same principle by saying, “He hath permitted or suffered a lying spirit to influence thy prophets.
+1 Kings 22:23 says, “… behold, the LORD hath put a lying spirit in the mouth of all these thy prophets …” Does God really put lying spirits in people?
+In his classic Commentary, Adam Clarke explains: “He hath permitted or suffered a lying spirit to influence thy prophets.
 Is it requisite again to remind the reader that the Scriptures repeatedly represent God as doing what, in the course of his providence, he only permits or suffers to be done?
 Nothing can be done in heaven, in earth, or hell, but either by his immediate energy or permission.
 This is the reason why the Scripture speaks as above.”

 To show that this is not just Robert Young’s or Adam Clarke’s own private interpretation on the matter, we can read what is written concerning the death of King Saul.
 In 1 Chronicles 10:13-14 we read: